nicholastickle/prompt-library/README.md

 ## Token Usage

-After running a prompt, you’ll see:

-Example:

-- Input tokens: XXX
-- Output tokens: XXX
-- Total tokens: XXX

-Note: The interactive chat feature does not display token usage to keep the conversation clean and focused.
+The interactive chat feature does not display token usage to keep the conversation clean and focused.
+Its suggested that you keep an eye on your token usage or set limits to token usage at https://console.anthropic.com/

 ---